pcattori/babel-dead-code-elimination/.changeset/real-terms-join.md

 "babel-dead-code-elimination": patch
 ---

-respect candidates also for unreferenced vars in object pattern
+Respect candidates within when eliminating unreferenced identifiers in an object pattern